 - 21 x 15cm (A5) archival inkjet prints in an open edition

 Please contact me for more info.
-Three of the bandstands are available exclusively from Troika Editions in a different format - read more here.
+Three of the bandstands previously available from Troika Editions; Battersea Park, Myatts Fields & Nottingham Castle have a different edition structure.

 Video by Troika Editions